Jwink3101/notefile/CLI_help.md

   -0, --print0          Terminate names with a null byte.
 For use with `xargs
-                        -0` when filenames have space --export              Export notes rather than printing names or tags --tag-mode            Displays results in terms of *all* tags present in the results
+                        -0` when filenames have space --export              Export notes rather than printing names or tags --export-format {yaml,json,jsonl}
+                        [yaml] Export format.
+For jsonl, will be a list of dicts with the filename as '__filename' (to avoid accidentally clobbering a 'filename' key) and a metadata entry.
+The other formats are dictionaries --tag-mode            Displays results in terms of *all* tags present in the results
   --tag-counts          Displays results with the counts of *all* tags present